Mohammad-Maniruzzaman/engineering-ops-playbook/jira-governance/workflow-standards.md

 - Post-implementation notes recorded (if applicable)

 ## Operating rules
-- No ticket stays **In Progress** without update > 7 days
+- No ticket stays **In Progress** without an update for **7+ days**.
+- An “update” means a meaningful note on progress/next action (not just a status toggle).
-- **Blocked** tickets must include: blocker type, owner, next action, ETA
+- **Blocked** tickets must include: blocker type, owner, next action, ETA.
-- Teams use the same required fields (see taxonomy)
+- Teams use the same required fields (see taxonomy).
-- Status changes are meaningful: do not use statuses to “look green”
+- Status changes are meaningful: do not use statuses to “look green.”

 ---

 ## Example (filled): Workflow policy for Stories/Tasks (practical)